 Home | Place | Environment and regeneration | Flood risk management

 In partnership with other authorities, we’ve delivered our flood risk management infrastructure and natural flood management schemes.
-These improve flood resilience for homes, businesses, and critical infrastructure.
+These improve resilience against flooding in West Yorkshire for homes, businesses, and critical infrastructure.

 The skills we will use to manage flood risk: